-Frankenstein Created Bikers is a 2016 American exploitation horror feature film written and directed by James Bickert and is a sequel to his Dear God No!
+Frankenstein Created Bikers is a 2016 American exploitation horror film written and directed by James Bickert and is a sequel to his Dear God No!
 (2011).

 The movie stars Jett Bryant, Laurence R. Harvey (Human Centipede II and III), Tristan Risk (American Mary), Madeline Brumby (Spring Break Zombie Massacre), Ellie Church (Harvest Lake) and Allison Maier (Space Babes from Outer Space).

 The story focuses on the re-animation of the South’s most notorious biker gang – The Impalers.
-Doctor Marco and his assistant are performing gruesome experiments in their asylum lab and have resurrected the thrill-kill Motorcycle Club to capture a Bigfoot containing a pathogen that will allow them to perform a human head transplant.
+Dr Marco and his assistant are performing gruesome experiments in their asylum lab and have resurrected the thrill-kill Motorcycle Club to capture a Bigfoot containing a pathogen that will allow them to perform a human head transplant.

 When news of the gang resurrection draws the attention of bounty hunters, law enforcement and rival gangs, the lofty aspirations of these mad scientist starts to spiral out of control.